github-tools/github/README.md

-# github-client
+# octokit.js

-github-client provides a minimal higher-level wrapper around git's [plumbing commands](http://git-scm.com/book/en/Git-Internals-Plumbing-and-Porcelain), exposing an API for manipulating GitHub repositories, users, groups, and gists.
+octokit.js provides a minimal higher-level wrapper around git's [plumbing commands](http://git-scm.com/book/en/Git-Internals-Plumbing-and-Porcelain), exposing an API for manipulating GitHub repositories, users, groups, and gists.
 It is being developed in the context of [github-book](http://github.com/philschatz/github-book), an EPUB3 editor for GitHub.